CUNY-epibios/PUBH614/.github/README.md

 ## Manual Workflow Dispatch

-You can manually trigger the comprehensive checks with different options:
+You can manually trigger specific parts of the workflow:

 1. Go to Actions tab in GitHub
-2. Select "Comprehensive Project Checks"
+2. Select "Comprehensive CI/CD Pipeline"
 3. Click "Run workflow"
-4. Choose check type:
+4. Choose workflow type:
+   - `smart`: Run smart checks based on changes (default)
-   - `all`: Run all checks
+   - `full`: Run all checks regardless of changes
    - `r-package`: Only R package checks
    - `quarto`: Only Quarto rendering
    - `pkgdown`: Only website building
    - `files`: Only file validation
+   - `beta-release`: Create beta release for specific PR
+   - `release`: Create production release

 ### Manual Beta Release
-You can also create a beta release manually:
+To create a beta release for a specific PR:
 1. Go to Actions tab
-2. Select "Beta Release for PR Testing"
+2. Select "Comprehensive CI/CD Pipeline"
 3. Click "Run workflow"
+4. Choose `beta-release` as workflow type
-4. Enter the PR number you want to create a beta release for
+5. Enter the PR number you want to create a beta release for

+### Manual Production Release
+To create a production release:
+1. Go to Actions tab
+2. Select "Comprehensive CI/CD Pipeline"
+3. Click "Run workflow"
+4. Choose `release` as workflow type
+5. Select release type: `patch`, `minor`, `major`, or `prerelease`

 ## Artifacts